rahulgurnani/git-cheat-sheet/README.md

 # Everyday Commands (for beginners)
-I tried to order them in the order you will require to use them.
+I tried to order them in the order in which one may require them
 ## Cloning a repository
 Usually the first step you take when you start working with git, you clone a remote repository
 ```